 - Click the Edit button.

 - In the DATA REFINERY FLOW OUTPUT pane, click the Edit icon to change any of the following properties:

 - Target location.
 (The target data set must be a different data set than the source data set.)

 - Relational database targets only: Choose whether to overwrite the data in the existing data set.
 (If the target data set is not in a relational database, the target data is always overwritten.)

 - File format

 Change the source of a Data Refinery flow

-To remove a Data Refinery flow, go to the project > Assets tab > Data Refinery flows section and select Remove from the ACTIONS menu.
+To remove a Data Refinery flow, go to the project.
+Select the Assets tab.
+Scroll down to the Data Refinery flows section and select Remove from the Actions menu ().